In EHP, we have a passion for helping students with big ideas do great things.

 Some of the work desks have handmade artistic designs underneath the glass.
 Here, Catherine Youngblood is hand-sewing the art.

-Students have organically teamed up over the course of Andrews Hall History to improve their environment.
+Students have organically teamed up over the course of EHP History to improve their environment.

 Handmade Coffee Bar

-Given the 24/7 demand for delicious teas and coffees, students felt an upstairs coffee bar in the crossover lounge would be an asset- and indeed it has been!
+Given the 24/7 demand for delicious teas and coffees, students felt an upstairs coffee bar would be an asset- and indeed it has been!
 An EHP student designed and fabricated this gorgeous handmade coffee bar and she made it right in our very own Makerspace!

-Paige Johnson (’14) loved to create sculptures out of CDs… and she gifted Andrews with its very own dragon, now on display in the Common Room.
+Paige Johnson (’14) loved to create sculptures out of CDs… and she gifted Andrews with its very own dragon, now on display in the on the 6th Floor.

 Common Room Mural

-The mural of an Albert Einstein quote in the Common Room was painted by an EHP student.
+The common room of Andrews Hall contained a mural of an Albert Einstein quote painted by an EHP student.

 Technology Lab

-David Rappaport (’14) designed and built custom computers for the Andrews technology lab and special ordered custom desks that fit the space perfectly.
+David Rappaport (’14) designed and built custom computers for the EHP Technology Lab and special ordered custom desks that fit the space perfectly.
 He also set up the network.

 Study Bar